nTraum/sinatra-activerecord/README.md

 # Installation

-See [./doc/migrating_from_sinatra_activerecord.md](Migrating from sinatra-activerecord) if you want to migrate from an existing app that used `sinatra-activerecord` so far.
+See [Migrating from sinatra-activerecord](./doc/migrating_from_sinatra_activerecord.md) if you want to migrate from an existing app that used `sinatra-activerecord` so far.

 Add `sinatra-activerecord6` to your Gemfile: